NormLorenz/sullivans-2/README.md

 The Firebase hosting configuration is already set up in the project to serve the built app from the `dist` folder and route all requests to `index.html` for client-side navigation.

-TODO: Determine how Erin's picture should be displayed when viewed on a cell-phone.

 TODO: Determine where to display "success hinges on a passion for excellence" on the website

 TODO: There seems to be a form factor issue with the image utilities-2.jpg

 TODO: Remove Twilio CNAME's from DNS Records on sullivanexcavatinginc.com SquareSpace

+TODO: You have it down below to so maybe put owner / operator there and delete the top one?
+What do you think?

+TODO: On cell it cuts his face in half on top for some reason.

+TODO: Determine how Erin's picture should be displayed when viewed on a cell-phone.